 - Demat account

 One does not need a demat account for investment in Gold Savings Fund.
 However, Gold Savings Fund has higher expenses.

 Gold Mutual Funds can easily be bought or sold based on NAV for the day.

 Gold is going to remain an inherent part of investment portfolios for decades to come.
 It will continue to be bought both physically and electronically.
 Whether you buy physical gold or in the form of gold ETFs, you stand to gain.
+It is, however, important to remain up-to-date on matters that involve gold.
 Cautiously increase its allocation in your overall portfolio and stay invested long-term to reap the benefits.

 Disclaimer: This article is intended for general information purposes only and should not be construed as investment or legal advice.
 You should separately obtain independent advice when making decisions in these areas.